Yosemite National Park

 1. Big Sur

 Find unbeatable hiking, exhilarating scenery and a low-key neighborhood vibe at this woodsy coastal retreat.
-The iconic drive down the California Coastal Highway (Hwy 1), alone, is worth the trip.
+The iconic drive down the Pacific Coast Highway (Highway 1) alone is worth the trip.
+Note: As of this writing, due to landslides, the highway is still closed at the south end of Big Sur so consult the Caltrans website to get updated information on highway conditions and detours.

-Stay at: Treebones Resort, a community of yurts furnished with queen-sized beds and heaters starting at $320/night.
-For a more rustic experience, roll out sleeping bags in the resort's Human Nest, a lofted, woven-wood-art shelter (starting at $175/night).
+Stay at: Treebones Resort, a community of yurts furnished with queen-sized beds and heaters starting at $368 a night.
+For a more rustic experience, try a campsite with ocean views from your own tent starting at $137.

 2. Point Reyes and Tomales Bay

-This sleepy fishing town is known for its fresh oysters and natural beauty.
+The sleepy fishing town of Point Reyes is known for its fresh oysters and natural beauty.
 Just up the coast, Tomales Bay is lined with tiny hamlets, old-school seafood joints and picturesque farms and wineries.

-Eat at: Hog Island Oyster Co's (20215 Shoreline Hwy, Marshall, 415-663-9218) shellfish farm serves up shuck-your-own, as well as pre-shucked and barbequed bivalves on a patio overlooking the Bay.
+Eat at: Hog Island Oyster Co’s (20215 Shoreline Hwy, Marshall, 415-663-9218) shellfish farm serves shuck-your-own as well as pre-shucked and barbequed bivalves on a patio overlooking the Bay.
 Reserve a table in advance or expect a long wait.
-At the Marshall Store's seafood shack nosh on more oysters, as well as Dungeness crab and other ocean delights at picnic tables along the water.
+At the Marshall Store’s seafood shack, nosh on more oysters and Dungeness crab at picnic tables along the water.

 Advertising